 The only time you can go is between March and September.
 So if this is on your wish list as well make sure you plan your trip accordingly.

 THE KIMBERLEY | ENJOY AUSTRALIA’S FAST AND UNIQUE NATURE

 The Kimberley is a vast yet unknown corner of Western Australia, this area is so fast that it is larger than 75% of the world’s countries!

-This isolated corner of Australia is home to rugged gorges, vast desert, and amazing waterfalls.
+This isolated corner of Australia is home to rugged gorges, vast deserts, and amazing waterfalls.

 Many visitors choose to travel to the Kimberley Region between the months of June and August, as they find the local weather most comfortable during this time of the year.
 The summer period tends to be too hot for this part of the country.

 Are you planning to travel to Sydney for the first time, but you are just unsure what to do?
 Then check out this cool bucket list written by two Sydney Siders.
-Some cool hidden beaches to the harbor bridge walk and feeding a kangaroo, all is given in this bucket list.
+Some cool hidden beaches to the harbour bridge walk and feeding a kangaroo, all are given in this bucket list.

 WITNESS AURORA AUSTRALIS

 A similar phenomenon to the Northern lights, the Aurora Australis is a natural light phenomenon native to Australia is a shimmering, shifting light show.
 It’s caused by electrically charged protons being diverted harmlessly by Earth’s magnetic field.